-Except for companies with taxable profits in excess of £1,500,000 corporation tax is payable nine months after the end of the accounting period.
+Except for companies with taxable profits in excess of £1,500,000, corporation tax is payable nine months after the end of the accounting period.
 For companies which have taxable profits in excess of £1,500,000 corporation tax is payable in four quarterly instalments commencing in the 7th month of the company's accounting year.
 The £1,500,000 threshold is reduced where more than one company is in a group.
+For accounting periods beginning on or after 1 April 2019, companies which have taxable profits in excess of £20,000,000, their payment will be due in quarterly instalments commencing in the 3rd month of their accounting period.